 The selling security holders may enter into hedging transactions with broker-dealers or other financial institutions.
 In connection with those transactions, the broker-dealers or other financial institutions may engage in short sales of the shares or of securities convertible into or exchangeable for the shares in the course of hedging positions they assume with the selling security holders.
-The selling security holders may also enter into options or other transactions with broker-dealers or other financial institutions, which require the delivery of shares offered by this prospectus to those broker-dealers or other financial institutions.
+The selling security holders may also enter into options or other transactions with broker-dealers or other financial institutions which require the delivery of shares offered by this prospectus to those broker-dealers or other financial institutions or loan or pledge shares of common stock to a broker-dealer, who may sell the loaned shares or, in the event of default, sell the pledged shares.
 The broker-dealer or other financial institution may then resell the shares pursuant to this prospectus (as amended or supplemented, if required by applicable law, to reflect those transactions).